 - 3 deciliters water

-- 2 tbsp vegan butter e.g. naturli from coop
+- 2 tbsp melted plantbased butter e.g. naturli or flora plant

 - 400 g seasonal mushrooms wild if possible